 by Peter McGoron

 Many programming languages have raw string syntax: to name a few, Rust, C++, Python, Go, C#, and Zig.
-For a more complete list of languages referenced while writing this proposal, see this wiki page.
+(For a more complete list of languages referenced while writing this proposal, see this wiki page.)
+Raw strings are useful when writing SQL, JSON, or code snippets in other programming languages that include double quotes and the backslash.

 Scheme implementations generally do not have raw string syntax.
 Two exceptions are